-It’s 2018.
-Not a lot has changed in the designing of new control room environments, but there are still a number of factors should be taken into account when considering the details involved.
+It’s 2021.
+Since 2018, not a lot has changed in the designing of new control room environments, but there are still a number of factors should be taken into account when considering the details involved.
 The work stations, for example, should be of utmost consideration when thinking of the practical and aesthetic factors involved.
 Designing in this industry can be very expensive and very labor-intensive, but with a few guidelines, can be suitably accomplished.

 Depending on the process of updating and the funding involved, compatibility with legacy systems can easily drive the rest of the design.
 The greatest expenses involved tend to come from ensuring that all technology involved interacts accordingly.
 Security and protection from negative outside actors is another major concern and, as a result, is where the next largest portion of expenses will be situated.

 Smart Building Tech

 Smart building technology is becoming more and more common and control center systems are frequently being designed to such an effect.
 Smart building tech, when combined with other technologies such as smart devices, can offer control centers a greater ability to cover all facets of their overall objectives such as:

 - Up-to-date security measures

 - Planning out features for future technology as mobile devices and cloud computing become more important

 - Building with the future in mind, regarding scalability